Nov11/redis-4.0.2-with-cmakelist-for-reading-code-in-clion/README.md

+This is a repo for source code reading especially in Clion.
+I added source files related to redis-server to CMake.
+So they can be identified by Clion.
+The redis source code version is 4.0.2.
+The CMakeLists.txt may not work on source codes of different version.
+Only the redis-server part is converted and this is the default configuration I guess.
+It's OK to navigate but not still need the original makefile.
+To use this, copy the CMakeLists.txt and run 'make' in the source code directory first.
+This compiles the dependencies.
+Then it should fits well with Clion, which I mean using IDE's debug function.
+When doing this, I referred to https://liuzhengyang.github.io/2017/08/13/debug-redis/.
+I did some alterations on that file since this is a more recent version.

+Below is the original readme goes with source code distribution package.

 This README is just a fast *quick start* document.
 You can find more detailed documentation at http://redis.io.

 What is Redis?